 After a twelve-hour day working in a recording studio somewhere, I would relax in my hotel room with a glass or two of red, and prowl the internet.
 I was learning and looking for rare titles I wanted.
 My wife, Ann, would have the boxes of my online finds for me when I got back home.

 A concept came to me that people might really enjoy the low brow, high action detective stories of the 1870s-1890s if they were easy to read.
 There are lots of readers who like Historical Fiction, and there is new interest in Victorian era drama on TV with shows like The Alienist, Ripper Street, and Penny Dreadful.
 Trying to read the fragile, browned originals, or trying to read scans from computer files, was OK for academics (and me) but someone on a long flight or sitting on a beach would want a convenient, modern book.
-Dark Lantern Tales now has about a dozen titles out in trade paperback and eBook formats, and eventually audiobooks will be available.
+Dark Lantern Tales now has over a dozen titles out in trade paperback and eBook formats, and eventually audiobooks will be available.

 Come visit my new site!